leesangjun1903/NLP-and-Audio/LLM/readme.md

 - DeepSeek-Coder-V2: Breaking the Barrier of Closed-Source Models in Code Intelligence | 2024 · 313회 인용
 - Qwen2.5-Coder Technical Report | 2024 · 738회 인용
 - Learning and Evaluating Contextual Embedding of Source Code | 2019 · 551회 인용
+- CodeBERT: A Pre-Trained Model for Programming and Natural Languages | 2020 · 3933회 인용

 ## Agent
 - Generative Agents: Interactive Simulacra of Human Behavior